 A Babynurse will take care of everything concerning the care of newborns.
 Babynurses have a deep understanding of the developmental stages of newborns.
+Most Babynurses are not Registered Nurses (RN’s) or Licensed Practical Nurses (LPN’s).
 Most have taken courses to stay current with the latest newborn philosophies and standards, and are CPR certified.

 Babynurses will take special care of your newborn and you!
-They will teach you techniques related to caring for your newborn, including, but not limited to:
+They will teach you how to care for your newborn:

 - Bathing techniques